Vectorial probability loophole in Bell test: Application of the theory of Vectorial probability to Bell test

 From the experimental verification of the prediction of quantum theory, a contradiction between locality and quantum theory was claimed with the conclusion that whenever a local model predicts a particular result of a measurement on one electron based on the results for the others, quantum theory certainly predicts the opposite result \cite{pan2000}.
-However, in the following, we will prove that our local model, specifically Eq. (\ref{eq:jointabcspin}), predicts the same results as quantum theory, as follows.
-For the spin (polarization) measurement $\hat{s}_y\hat{s}_y\hat{s}_x$ (that is, with the settings of $\sigma_1=\hat{s}_y$, $\sigma_2=\hat{s}_y$ and $\sigma_3=\hat{s}_x$), one has $\alpha_{1,2,3}=\pi/2$, $\zeta_{1,2}=\pi/2$ and $\zeta_3=0$.
-Plugging these values and $s=1$ into Eq. (\ref{eq:jointabcspin}) leads to
+However, in the following, we will show that our local model, specifically Eq. (\ref{eq:jointabcspin}), predicts the same results as quantum theory, as follows.